 The challenging readings, regular written assignments, intensive interaction with the faculty tutor, and focused discussion among faculty and students are designed to develop students’ capacity for verbal and written critical analysis.
 Instead of giving grades, faculty tutors provide students with regular constructive evaluations of their work.
 Tutors submit a detailed written evaluation of each student’s performance at the end of the seminar.
 Each seminar counts for nine credit hours.
 Students take the seminar on a pass/fail basis.

 The sequence of the subfield seminars is usually:

 4th Year, Fall Term: Comparative Politics

 Spring Term: American Politics

 Honors students have the opportunity to research and write an original thesis on the topic of their choice.
 Students have selected a wide range of research topics over the years.
-This page includes a list of recent titles, with link to theses.

 Students select a faculty advisor who advises them on ways to best achieve their research goals.
 Advisors need not be faculty tutors in the program.
 They are usually members of the Department of Politics.
 In special cases, students can work with professors outside the department with the approval of the Director.
 In such cases, students are encouraged to find a “second reader” within the department.

 Students complete a thesis prospectus by the spring of their third year.
 They will be encouraged to make steady progress during fourth year.
 Honors theses must be completed NO LATER THAN APRIL 1 of the fourth year.